ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 A **trigger** is a means of carrying out automated processing when a given event occurs.
 Triggers can receive various types of inputs depending on their configured event, and can be used both to receive notifications and to modify the current test setup.
-They represent a powerful means of extending the Test Bed's processing in a decoupled way and can be used to complete advanced tasks that the test bed alone cannot handle
+They represent a powerful means of extending the Test Bed's processing in a decoupled way and can be used to complete advanced tasks that the Test Bed alone cannot handle
 (e.g. preparing configuration packages for new community members).

 Trigger execution is always an asynchronous step, and a failed trigger call will never cause its root event to fail itself.
 Numerous triggers